mulle-concurrent/mulle-concurrent/dox/BUILD.md

 ## What you get

-* `libmulle_concurrent.a` the mulle-concurrent static libraries along with a bunch of headers.
+* `libmulle_concurrent.a` the mulle-concurrent static library along with a bunch of headers.